Ask a DCES: What Can I Eat?

 No matter which eating plan you try, practice being your own diabetes detective.
 How do certain foods or meals affect your blood glucose?
-The recommended glucose level before eating is 80-130mg/dL and 2 hours after eating is less than 180mg/dl.
-Armed with this knowledge, check your glucose before you eat and then again 2 hours after eating your favorite meal and see how it changed.
+The recommended blood glucose level before eating is 80-130mg/dL and two hours after eating is less than 180mg/dL.
+Armed with this knowledge, check your blood glucose before you eat and then again two hours after eating your favorite meal and see how it changed.
 Did it stay in the recommended range?
 If not, what could you change next time?
 As mentioned before, keeping a journal of what you’re eating can make it easier to make adjustments with your provider.

 Connect with Someone Who Can Help

 Managing diabetes is all about balancing all the things you need to do to stay healthy, like healthy eating, taking necessary medications and being active, along with everything else in your life.
 Achieving this balance can be tough, so ask your provider for a referral to a registered dietitian nutritionist (RDN) and/or a diabetes care and education specialist.
 An RDN is specially trained to help you navigate the food choices that work best for you in coordination with your overall treatment plan and other health conditions you may have.
 They know that the best eating pattern for you is one based on how you currently eat, your food preferences and your health goals.
 Family traditions, budget and who you eat with are also important considerations.
 They help you sort through all the myths and facts around eating with diabetes.

 As diabetes care and education specialists, we want you to live your best life and meet your health goals.
 To learn more about diabetes care and education specialists and to find one near you, visit diabeteseducator.org/DCEShelp.

 This content was produced in partnership with the Association of Diabetes Care and Education Specialists (ADCES), a Founding Partner of Beyond Type 2.